What is bacterial endocarditis?

 How is bacterial endocarditis treated?

 Antibiotics are the main treatment for bacterial endocarditis.
 The type of antibiotic depends on several factors.
 These include the type of bacteria, and if you have an artificial heart valve.
 A team of healthcare providers will work together to decide the best treatment plan for you.
 This team will likely include a cardiologist, an infectious disease doctor, a pharmacist, and a heart surgeon.
-The surgeon is included if you have a lot of heart damage and may need more than medicine..
+The surgeon is included if you have a lot of heart damage and may need surgery.

 You will need to take antibiotics for many weeks.
-At first, you’ll be given antibiotics through an IV.
+At first, you’ll be given antibiotics through an IV line.
 You may need to spend at least the first week of treatment in the hospital.
 After that, you may be able to have IV antibiotics at home with home-based care.
 Later in your treatment, you may be able to take oral antibiotics.

 If the damage to your valves is severe, you may need heart valve surgery.
 This is done to repair or replace a damaged heart valve.
 Or you might need surgery to help clear the endocarditis.
 This may be done if the antibiotics don’t work well enough on the infection.

 What are possible complications of bacterial endocarditis?

 Bacterial endocarditis causes clumps of bacteria and cells start to form on the heart valves.
 These clumps can break free into the bloodstream.
 They can then cause damage by blocking other blood vessels.
 They can also spread the infection to other organs.
 Because of this, there are many possible complications.
 Many of these are serious.
 The risk of these complications varies depending on a person’s other medical conditions.
 Possible complications include:

 - Heart failure